 If not now, when?

 I often work with individuals who experience procrastination.
 Sometimes, this is over a specific task, but more often it is because procrastination has become an unhelpful trait that effects many parts of their lives.
-This post has been written to offer an overview of the types of procrastination, theories and ways to start to manage this using Cognitive Behavioural techniques.
+This post has been written to offer an overview of the types of procrastination, its theories, and coping stratagies using Cognitive Behavioural techniques.

 “If it weren’t for the last minute, nothing would get done.”Rita Mae Brown, Author